Derby Litchurch Lane Works: Bombardier (2001–2021)

-In January 2021, Alstom acquired Bombardier Transportation for €5.1 billion taking over its operations, including the Derby site and its rolling stock designs such as the Aventra and Electrostar.
+In January 2021, Alstom acquired Bombardier Transportation in exchange for €5.1 billion; accordingly, it took over operations of the Derby site and its rolling stock designs, such as the Aventra and Electrostar.

-In December 2021, Alstom, in joint venture with Hitachi, successfully gained a landmark contract to build the High Speed Two Phase One rolling stock, capable of 225 mph.
-The end stage of the rolling stock will be done at Derby and Alstom's Crewe works with the first stage of production being done at the Hitachi Newton Aycliffe facility.
+In December 2021, Alstom, in joint venture with Hitachi, successfully gained a landmark contract to build the High Speed Two Phase One Class 895 rolling stock, capable of 225 mph.
+The end stage of the rolling stock will be done at Derby and Alstom's Crewe works with the first stage of production being done at the Hitachi Newton Aycliffe facility; questions over the future of this order have been raised.

+During early 2024, Alstom publicly called on the British government to place orders for a minimum of ten trains in order to prevent 1,300 job losses and a permanent loss of capability at the Derby site.
+In June, Alstom announced they had been given the go-ahead to build the new trains, with a contract for maintenance of them until 2046.
+The option for voluntary redundancies however still remain.